-The Company has \$1 million of unrecognized tax benefits that, if recognized, would reduce the effective income tax rate.
+The Company has approximately \$1 million of unrecognized tax benefits that, if recognized, would reduce the effective income tax rate for both 2007 and 2008.
 The Company recognizes interest and penalties as a component of income tax expense.
-In 2007 the Company recognized a benefit for interest of approximately \$4 million on uncertain income tax positions in the Statements of Consolidated Income.
-The Consolidated Balance Sheets include an interest receivable (liability) for (\$1) million and \$3 million at January 1, 2007 and December 31, 2007, respectively.
+The Company recognized approximately \$3 million and \$1 million of benefit for interest on uncertain income tax positions during 2007 and 2008, respectively.
+The Company accrued \$3 million and \$4 million of interest receivable on uncertain income tax positions at December 31, 2007 and 2008, respectively.
 The Company does not expect the amount of unrecognized tax benefits to change significantly over the next 12 months.

 Tax Audits and Settlements.
-CenterPoint Energy's consolidated federal income tax returns have been audited and settled through the 1996 tax year.
-The Company is currently under examination by the Internal Revenue Service (IRS) for tax years 1997 through 2005 and is at various stages of the examination process.
-The Company has considered the effects of these examinations in its accrual for settled issues and liability for uncertain income tax positions as of December 31, 2007.
+CenterPoint Energy's consolidated federal income tax returns have been audited and settled through the 2003 tax year and the Internal Revenue Service (IRS) is currently at various stages of the examination process for tax years 2004 through 2007.
+The Company has considered the effects of these examinations in its accrual for settled issues and liability for uncertain income tax positions as of December 31, 2008.

-The Company reached a tentative settlement with the IRS for a number of tax issues in the fourth quarter of 2006, resulting in a reduction in income tax expense for 2006 of approximately \$20 million.
+CenterPoint Energy reached a tentative settlement with the IRS for a number of tax issues in the fourth quarter of 2006, resulting in a reduction in the Company's income tax expense for 2006 of approximately \$20 million.

-8. Commitments and Contingencies
+9. Commitments and Contingencies